-Kitchen Frau Note: Any white wine works for the baked rhubarb – I tried it with Sauvignon Blanc and with Chardonnay.
-Both a hit.
-And the recipe halves easily (though if your household is like mine, don’t bother, the refrigerator elves seem to be able to make it disappear in no time!), just use 2 tablespoons of the chopped spruce tips or basil and bake it in a 9″x9″ baking pan.
+Kitchen Frau Note: Any white wine works for the baked rhubarb.
+The recipe halves easily (though if your household is like mine, don’t bother, the refrigerator elves seem to be able to make it disappear in no time!), just use 2 tablespoons of the chopped spruce tips or basil and bake it in a 9″x9″ baking pan.

 This baked rhubarb compote would be lovely as a warm breakfast or brunch side dish, too.
 Or served over pancakes.
 Mmmmmm.

 - 2 lbs (900gms) rhubarb, cut into 1″ pieces (about 7 to 8 cups)